 In fact, the curious thing about the customer-experience conversation happening at the annual gathering of ecommerce professionals is that it tends to stop at the point that the customer hits the “buy” button.

-Think about all that happens after a customer converts on the web — payments, fraud detection, picking and packing, delivery, post-purchase customer support.
+Think about all that happens after a customer converts on the web — payments, fraud detection in ecommerce, picking and packing, delivery, post-purchase customer support.
 And then think about what a lousy customer experience it is when any one of those steps breaks down.

 Bowen Smith, who was manning his company’s booth Wednesday, says retailers spend all kinds of time and money trying to perfect the front-end of the customer experience — marketing and merchandising.
 But that’s just a start.

 “It all gets down to getting the right item in the right box, processing the return as quickly as possible, having adequate inventory levels,” says Smith, a vice president with Promotion Fulfillment Center, a third-party logistics company.

 None of which is to say that the discussion about the back-end of the customer experience and the technology tools to improve it was completely absent from Shop.org 2017.
 In the middle of the exhibit hall, Dave Barrowman, vice president, innovation for Skava, stood on a stage Wednesday morning and talked about how the discussion of machine learning in ecommerce had been too limited.

 “In retail, a lot of it has been around product recommendations,” said Barrowman, who was a Netscape employee in its heyday and earned his retail chops at the Gap.
 “I think one of the themes of this is going to be so much more than product recommendations and search optimization.
 We’re going to see machine learning impact retail from end-to-end and across channels.”